wiencheck/Bauly/README.md

 - `animationDuration`: Duration of the presentation / dismissal animation (in seconds).
 - `dismissAfter`: Time after banner disappears from the screen (in seconds).
 - `animationDelay`: Delay for the animation to start.
-- `waitForDismissal`: Controls whether banner will wait for its turn in the queue or will be displayed immediately.
+- `presentImmediately`: Controls whether banner will wait for its turn in the queue or will be displayed immediately.
 - `windowScene`: Window scene used for displaying the banner.
 - `feedbackStyle`: Style of haptic feedback which occurs when banner is presented.
 - `isDismissedByTap`: Indicates whether tapping on the banner should dismiss it.